AdaCore/langkit-query-language/LKQL_scripts.rst

 LKQL Script::

-    let result = query ProtectedDef any children EntryDecl(any prevSiblings: EntryDecl) print(result)
+    let result = query ProtectedDef any children EntryDecl(any prev_siblings is EntryDecl) print(result)

 Lists the entries that belong to a protected definition containing multiple entries.